-- Develop a Congestion Management Process with new TMA status from the 2020 US Census through consultant services.
-(MPO) - Participation in conference calls and training/conference sessions on air quality.
-(MPO, TDOT, KYTC) - Assist in air quality public awareness activities to inform citizens of transportation related activities including encouraging the motoring public to use alternative forms of
+➤ Develop a Congestion Management Process (CMP) in coordination with the development of the 2055 MTP through consultant services.
+(MPO)

-- transportation such as transit, carpool or vanpool, or use alternative fuels to improve air quality.
+- Participation in conference calls and training/conference sessions on air quality.
+(MPO, TDOT, KYTC) - Assist in air quality public awareness activities to inform citizens of transportation related activities including encouraging the motoring public to use alternative forms of transportation such as transit, carpool or vanpool, or use alternative fuels to improve air quality.
 (MPO, TDOT, KYTC) - Preparation of an Annual Congestion Mitigation and Air Quality (CMAQ) Report to TDOT and FHWA to show emission reductions by projects funded with CMAQ.
 (MPO, TDOT) - Participation in CMAQ competitive application process with the State agencies.
-(MPO, TDOT, KYTC) - Develop a Bike/Pedestrian Plan in-house to show the gaps in connectivity of the bike/pedestrian infrastructure and the prioritization of projects.
+(MPO, TDOT, KYTC) - Develop a Bike/Pedestrian inventory through GIS to show the gaps in connectivity of the bike/pedestrian infrastructure and the prioritization of projects.
 This information will be compiled from the Clarksville Traffic 2020+ Implementation Plan developed by the local government, the Street Dept.'s list of prioritized roadways, sidewalks, bike lanes, and list of sidewalks to be retrofitted.
 (MPO) - Monitoring the status of new air quality standards for Ozone and fine particles (PM^{2.5}).
-(MPO) - Develop ways to adapt and to review infrastructure for climate change vulnerability.
-(MPO, TDOT) - Incorporate alternative fuels and alternative fuel infrastructure into planning efforts and planning documents.
+(MPO) - Develop ways to adapt and to review infrastructure for climate change vulnerability by producing a Resiliency Study through a consultant.
+(MPO, TDOT, KYTC) - Incorporate alternative fuels and alternative fuel infrastructure into planning efforts and planning documents.
 (MPO, TDOT, KYTC) - Facilitate meetings with local governments within the Clarksville urbanized area to discuss air quality issues and any changes to the federal standards for air quality.
 Obtain feedback and advice from city engineers and other local government staff, which have a good understanding of regional transportation infrastructure.
 (MPO)